-Llançà is a Spanish town located only 14 kilometers from Portbou, 160 kilometers from Barcelona and very close to the French border.
-It is included within the county of Alt Empordà, in the province of GIRONA, Catalonia in Spain.
-The town has a population of over 5,000, according to the last census.
+Llançà is a Spanish town only 14 kilometers away from Portbou, 160 kilometers from Barcelona and very close to the French border.
+Moreover, it is included within the county of Alt Empordà in the province of Girona, Catalonia in Spain.
+In addition, the town has a population of over 5000, according to the last census.

 History of Llançà

-The ancient city of Llançà already existed in 218 before Jesus Christ as a place to which people fled to escape the raids of Saracen pirates.
+The ancient city of Llançà already existed in 218 B.C. as a place to which people fled to escape the raids of Saracen pirates.
 In fact, the city is the perfect safe haven due to its strategic positioning: the town is high above the sea level, and is also almost completely hidden.
 Between 1718 and 1720, the wine and oil industries were developed and the region subsisted on exporting these products.
-In Llançà you will find some traces of French culture, such as churches with a French baroque style.
-In the 1960’s, the city changed considerably due to the heavy influx of tourism, which resulted in an improvement of the urban and demographic factors.
-The old fishermen´s home has been renovated and now houses the tourist center.
+In Llançà you will find some traces of French culture; for instance, churches with a French baroque style.
+In the 1960’s, the city changed considerably due to the heavy influx of tourism; which subsequently resulted in an improvement of the urban and demographic factors.
+The old fishermen’s home has been renovated and now houses the tourist center.

 Find your accommodation now!

-As in almost all coastal cities, the most popular activities that you will find will be at the beach.
-Llançà boasts an impressive 14 beaches, in different shapes and sizes.
+However, given in almost all-coastal cities, the most popular activities that you will find will be at the beach.
+Likewise, Llançà doesn’t stays behind!
+Overall the town boasts an impressive 14 beaches, in different shapes and sizes.
 Among these, our favorites are:

-- Port beach: You will find this beach between the fishing harbor to the east, and the mouth of the Valleta River to the west.
-The beach is 425 meters long and 30 meters wide, and is the perfect spot for families because of its silver sand (a mix of rocks and sand) and the crystal clear water with plenty of waves.
+You will find this beach between the fishing harbor to the east, and the mouth of the Valleta River to the west.
+The beach is 425 meters long and 30 meters wide; and is the perfect spot for families because of its silver sand (a mix of rocks and sand) and the crystal clear water with plenty of waves.
 Children can have fun swimming in the sea without having to worry about anything.
-Moreover the beach has many facilities, including showers and toilets, wooden walkways to provide easy access to individuals in wheelchairs and strollers.
+Moreover, the beach has many facilities; including showers and toilets, wooden walkways to provide easy access to individuals in wheelchairs and strollers.
 Along the beachfront promenade you will find many bars, terraces, restaurants and shops.
 Bring you towel, a parasol and a beach ball and get ready for a day of fun at this beautiful beach!

-- Grifeu beach: This cove-shaped beach is one of the coolest beaches of the city where many people meet to spend a relaxing day.
-Here you will find fine golden sand and the Costa Brava´s characteristic crystal-clear water.
+This cove-shaped beach is one of the coolest beaches of the city where many people meet to spend a relaxing day.
+Here you will find fine golden sand and the Costa Brava‘s characteristic crystal-clear water.
 Set in a huge bay, this beach is smaller than Port beach, with a length of 170 meters and width of 80 meters.
-Here too you will find many facilities (showers, toilets, restaurants, easy access for persons with reduce mobility and there is even a lifeguard during summer).
+Here too you will find many facilities: showers, toilets, restaurants, easy access for persons with reduce mobility and there is even a lifeguard during summer.
 All of the wonderful services and natural beauty make Grifeu Beach one of the most crowded beaches of the city.

 How to get there

 - By car: To get to Llançà from Barcelona take B-10 and leave Via Laietana, Plaça de Pau Vila, Carrer del Dr. Aiguader, exit 22.
-Then take AP-7 and leave the AP-7 by exit 4 at Figures (25 kilometers from Llançà), immediately afterwards follow a section of national road N-II, and turn onto the N-260 which leads directly to Llançà.
-It will take around 1h30 to reach Llançà from Barcelona.
+Then take AP-7 and leave the AP-7 by exit 4 at Figures (25 kilometers from Llançà); immediately afterwards follow a section of national road N-II, and turn onto the N-260 which leads directly to Llançà.
+It will take around 1 hour and a half to reach Llançà from Barcelona.

-- By bus: From Barcelona the Sarfa bus company operates a coach line passing through Roses and Cadaqués.
-It will takes around 2 hours to get from Barcelona to Figueres, then you will have to take a train from Figueres to Llançà, which takes around 15 minutes.
+- Bus: From Barcelona the Sarfa bus company operates a coach line passing through Roses and Cadaqués.
+It will takes around 2 hours to get from Barcelona to Figueres; then you will have to take a train from Figueres to Llançà, which takes around 15 minutes.
 The total cost for a one-way trip is around 20€ and 37€.

-- By train: The regional train takes around 2h30 to reach Figueres and then Llançà, and costs €13.50 for a one-way trip.
+- By train: The regional train takes around 2 hours and a half to reach Figueres and then Llançà; and costs €13.50 for a one-way trip.